-- 49. When it is necessary to delay the start time for specific days, the FBO should advise the FSA manager as soon as possible. - 50.
-When an FBO changes the start time at short notice, the time 'lost' is recorded as chargeable downtime (coded to IUWT) if staff cannot be redeployed.
-Where less than two working days' notice is given, staff will start to code IUWT from their normal start time even if they are not at the premises. - 51.
-When an FBO provides notice of a change to the start time two working days or more in advance FSA staff will have their start times adjusted and record time from the new start. - 52.
-The normal rules governing overtime and IUWT will apply in these scenarios.
-Time will be coded to overtime rates once contracted hours have been completed. - 53.
-If FBOs repeatedly vary start times at short notice, the Inspection Team Leader (ITL) will assess the situation with a view to renegotiating the Statement of Resources.
+47. When it is necessary to delay the start time for specific days, the FBO should advise the FSA manager as soon as possible.

+48. When an FBO changes the start time at short notice, the time 'lost' is recorded as chargeable downtime (coded to IUWT) if staff cannot be redeployed.
+Where less than two working days' notice is given, staff will start to code IUWT from their normal start time even if they are not at the premises.

+49. When an FBO provides notice of a change to the start time two working days or more in advance FSA staff will have their start times adjusted and record time from the new start.

+50. The normal rules governing overtime and IUWT will apply in these scenarios.
+Time will be coded to overtime rates once contracted hours have been completed.

+51. If FBOs repeatedly vary start times at short notice, the Inspection Team Leader (ITL) will assess the situation with a view to renegotiating the Statement of Resources.

-Export work
+Export related work

-- 54. Where an establishment is covered by an FSA contracted or employed veterinarian the OV may carry out export related work at the FBO's request.
-For this work, the FBO will be charged at the full cost rates for the type of work carried out shown in Annex A. - 55.
-This work covers all extra duties an FSA official undertakes in order to provide the assurances for export.
-This includes work for, and on, certification and attestation (including support health attestations and veterinary declarations) and verification of the export requirements for other countries. - 56.
-Certification and attestation for export requirements, can be carried out by any veterinarian qualified to carry out such work.
+52. Where an establishment is covered by an FSA contracted or employed veterinarian the OV may carry out export related work at the FBO's request.
+For this work, the FBO will be charged at the full cost rates for the type of work carried out shown in Annex A.

+53. This work covers all extra duties an FSA official undertakes in order to provide the assurances for export.
+This includes work for, and on, certification and attestation (including support health attestations and veterinary declarations) and verification of the export requirements for other countries.

+54. Certification and attestation for export requirements, can be carried out by any veterinarian qualified to carry out such work.
 If the FBO chooses to use an FSA on site OV, subject to the OV having the capacity for this, the time spent on this work will be charged at the rates for the type of work carried out and is subject to VAT.
 It appears on the FBO invoice as HLVI.
-Where MHIs work as Certification Support Officers this time will also be shown as HLVI.

-- 57. Work to verify other countries' export requirements, including the audit of those requirements, is carried out by OVs employed by the FSA and will be chargeable without VAT.
-It appears on the FBO invoice as HTCA. - 58.
-During 2022 a Judicial Review of FSA charging indicated that a separate rate calculation was required for charges for export documentation and certification.
-In the light of this the FSA intends to consult during 2023/24 on a proposed methodology for a separate charge rate calculation for time spent on export related certification and attestation activity.
-However, until the completion of the consultation on the proposed charge rate methodology, and any decision made by the FSA, the hourly rates will remain the same as those for meat controls, i.e. £53.90 per OV single time hour.
+55. Work to verify other countries' export requirements, including the audit of those requirements, is carried out by OVs employed by the FSA and will be chargeable without VAT.
+It appears on the FBO invoice as HTCA.

+56. During 2022 a Judicial Review of FSA charging indicated that a separate rate calculation was required for charges for export documentation and certification.
+In the light of this the FSA intends to consult during 2024/25 on a proposed methodology for a separate charge rate calculation for time spent on export related certification and attestation activity.
+However, until the completion of the consultation on the proposed charge rate methodology, and any decision made by the FSA, the hourly rates will remain the same as those for meat controls, i.e. £56.00 per OV single time hour.